dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-object3d.md

     ());
 ```

 It may be true that Object3D by itself is not intended to be used from grouping as there is a separate constructor for that, called simply enough [Group](https://threejs.org/docs/index.html#api/objects/Group).
-Still Object3D by itself seems to work okay be itself good enought for this simple demo on Object3D.
+Still Object3D by itself seems to work okay be itself good enough for this simple demo on Object3D.

+## Conclusion

+From here you might choose to make some more demos that have to do with exercising the use of working with objects in three.js.
+If you enjoyed this post you might also like to check out my [many other posts](/categories/three-js/) on the subject.